 4. Follow Your Interests

 This is one of my life pillars: Always follow your interests.
-Your interests will guide you to the best version of yourself 10 out of 10 times.
+Your interests will guide you to the best version of yourself and help you find your passions.
 When I first started on my journey of self-discovery, this was one thing I never let go of.
 While following your interests may feel selfish at first, you’ll slowly learn how it’s the easiest way to design a life that calls in happiness.
 Spend your energy doing what you love, and you’ll find yourself walking a life path with your name written all over it.

 A close friend of mine, Ryan Valasek, once told me, “Don’t get good at things you hated doing.”
 That piece of advice has stuck with me ever since.
 Why would you do something in life that doesn’t fulfill you, bring you happiness, and get you excited to get out of bed?
 You don’t have time to waste doing things that deplete you.
 Trust your gut and follow your interests.
 This is your quest, and it’s time you step into your power.